azkhanmhd/Azix-OS/README.md

 ## License

-MIT — do whatever you want with it.
+MIT — Do whatever you want with it...